donmhico/Insert-Giphy-Block/readme.txt

 Search and insert a Giphy directly from your Gutenberg editor.

 == Installation ==
-1. Upload giphy-block to the /wp-content/plugins/ directory.
+1. Upload insert-giphy-block to the /wp-content/plugins/ directory.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 3. Create a free API key at https://developers.giphy.com/.
 4. Insert your API Key inside the Giphy block or in the Inspector Control in the sidebar.